Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-08.md

 - justifyContent
 - alignItems

 Keep in mind that Flexbox applies to children.
-While Flexbox applies to a single axis you can mix axis by nesting elements in in a view.
+While Flexbox applies to a single axis you can mix axis by nesting elements in a view.

-**Flex** Is a property in CSS that breaks down to three properties grow, shrink, and basis.
-Only flex grow is supported.
-In a flex container flex items take up a fraction of the space defined by their flex value.
+**Flex** Is a property in CSS that breaks down into three properties grow, shrink, and basis.
+Only flex growth is supported.
+In a flex container, flex items take up a fraction of the space defined by their flex value.

 For example, imagine three flex items with flex 1, 2, and 3.
-The total is 6 so the first element fills 1/6, the second fills 1/3, and the last fills 1/2 of the available space.
+The total is 6 so the first element fills 1/6, the second fill 1/3, and the last fills 1/2 of the available space.

-A pattern in React native is to give an element a flex of 1 to make it fill the space.
+A pattern in React Native is to give an element a flex of 1 to make it fill the space.
 This works because a single element with a flex of 1 will take up 1/1 of the available space.

 <!-- > -->